benjamin-heasly/geffenlab-ephys-pipeline/docs/run-phy.md

 You can run Phy on cortex via remote desktop using our [run_phy.py](../scripts/run_phy.py).

 This script calls `docker run` to start a Docker container with Phy installed in it.
-The script will make the necessary session analysis subdirectory available within the container.
+The script will make the necessary session `analysis/` subdirectory available within the container.

 We tell the script which session to use via the `--experimenter`, `--subject`, and `--date` arguments.